 Patent proprietors will need to decide whether to allow their European patents to fall under the jurisdiction of the new and untested UPC, or whether to opt out and continue to have infringement and validity matters heard in the established national courts.
 There were initially plans for an opt-out fee to be payable for each European patent that is opted out of the system, which was a concern particularly for owners of large patent portfolios.
 However, it has been agreed that there will be no fee for opting-out a patent, or for opting a patent back in to the system.

 The UPC will be made up of Central, Local and Regional Divisions.
 The Central Division will hear applications for revocation and declarations of non-infringement, and cases will be divided between three different locations depending on technology area.
-Broadly speaking, cases relating to the fields of chemistry, pharmaceuticals and biotechnology were intended to be heard in London; mechanical engineering cases will be heard in Munich; and the Paris branch will deal with other technologies including electrical and computing technologies.
+Broadly speaking, cases relating to the fields of chemistry, pharmaceuticals and biotechnology were originally intended to be heard in London; mechanical engineering cases will be heard in Munich; and the Paris branch will deal with other technologies including electrical and computing technologies.
 However, following the UK’s departure from the European Union, the London section of the Central Division is likely to be relocated, and cases originally destined for London may be heard in Paris until a new location is confirmed.

 Participating member states will be able to either set up a Local Division, or join with one or more other countries to form a Regional Division.
 Infringement actions will generally be heard at the Local or Regional Division where an infringement occurs, or where the defendant is based, and will usually also hear counterclaims for revocation in infringement actions, although these may be referred to the Central Division in some cases.